Calling All Compost

 When dropping off compost items for the blue pen, make sure all of your items are contained within the pen itself.
 When dropping off compost items into the white bins, please close the barrel with its lid after you are done putting your items inside.
 This keeps out nasty pests!

 We are always interested in larger sources of organic material and manure.
-For business and other larger-scale drop-offs, please contact firstname.lastname@example.org to discuss first.
+Again, for business and other large-scale drop-offs, please contact email@example.com to discuss first.

 We also happily receive drop-offs from Compost Cab, a program with an mind for sustainability that is making easier than ever for anyone and everyone to join in the composting movement.
 If you are interested in scheduling compost pick-up through Compost Cab, visit their website for more information.